vipers-web-design/private-repo-readme/feedverse-README.md

 ### Family
 - :white_check_mark: Family posts, news and event planning
-- :pencil: The geneology tree
+- :pencil: The genealogy tree

 ### Profile Views
 - :heavy_check_mark: Lists the people who've visited your profile (needs to change the layout)

 ### Stats
 - :heavy_check_mark: Shows how many statuses wrote
-- :heavy_check_mark: Shows wall posts you wrote and recieved
+- :heavy_check_mark: Shows wall posts you wrote and received
 - :heavy_check_mark: Shows how many likes you gave and received
 - :heavy_check_mark: Shows how many comments you've written and gotten
-- :white_check_mark: Shows how many shares you've made and how many posts were shared
 - :heavy_check_mark: Shows how many conversations you've started & received, and how many messages you've written

 ### Settings
 ##### (Kind of following Facebook's flow)
-- :heavy_check_mark: Deep linked tabs to become shareable if you need to show were a setting is located
+- :heavy_check_mark: Deep linked tabs to become shareable if you need to show where a setting is located
 - "General" tab
   - :heavy_check_mark: Change name
   - :white_check_mark: Change email